4d/docs/website/translated_docs/pt/Debugging/debugger.md

 Some objects, such as list box arrays, can be presented as two distinct objects, the variable of the object itself and its data source.

-#### Constantes
+#### Constants

 Like the Constants page of the Explorer window, this theme displays predefined constants provided by 4D.
 The expressions from this theme cannot be modified.

 #### Semaphores

 This theme lists the local semaphores currently being set.
 For each semaphore, the Value column provides the name of the process that sets the semaphore.
 The expressions from this theme cannot be modified.
-Global semaphores are not displayed.
+The expressions from this theme cannot be modified.

 #### Processos